Sophie-S-Z/hindsight/README.md

-# 🔮 Hindsight
+# Hindsight

 **Text conversations with your future self.**

-*What would you tell yourself if you could text from 5 years in the future?*
+*What would you tell yourself if you could text from 5 years in the future? (old enough that you're wiser, but not old enough that you're out of touch with your younger self)*

 ---

 ## The Concept

-Hindsight is an AI-powered messaging experience where you have text conversations with yourself — from 5 years in the future.
-Your "future self" knows everything you're going through because they lived it.
+Hindsight is an AI-powered messaging experience that can add on to the current features of Series.
+It's a new feature where you have text conversations with yourself — from 5 years in the future (your own personal mentor that will never get tired of you).
+Your "future self" knows everything you're going through because they went through it as well.
 They have the gift of hindsight, the wisdom of time, and infinite compassion for who you are right now.
+They also remember your conversations with them, so you don't have to repeat the same thing twice.

 This isn't an AI assistant.
-It's *you* — with perspective.
+It's *you* with a more experienced perspective.

 ### Why It Matters